SummaryRead the full fact sheet

 The symptoms of a cold include various combinations of:

-- There may be loss of appetite and, sometimes, nausea and some vomiting.
+- loss of appetite and, sometimes, nausea and vomiting.

 The actual symptoms will vary from person to person and from illness to illness.
-Usually, the symptoms will last from a few days to a week or more and the person recovers fully without any ongoing problems.
+Usually, the symptoms will last from a few days to a week or more, and you recover fully without any ongoing problems.

 There is no cure for the common cold.
 There is no specific treatment that will make the cold go away more quickly.

 Symptoms can be relieved in a number of ways:

 - Paracetamol can be given in appropriate doses if fever is present.

 - Nasal drops or spray will ease a blocked nose.

 Children with a cold don’t need bed rest